 Kids don’t always leave on foot.
 If your rascally teen makes it out of the house, a vehicle GPS tracker can help you keep tabs and find out where they’re going.
 Plus a vehicle GPS tracker can also help you monitor your teen’s driving habits so you can coach them to safer skills on the road.

 In addition to tracking your teen’s location, a vehicle tracker can also tally speed trends, harsh braking incidents, and occurrences of rapid acceleration.
 Some even provide a daily “report card” that lets you know how safe your teen is behind the wheel.

 Another way to make sure your teen is where they’re supposed to be is with a parental control app.
 These are primarily designed to help block your teen from unsavory and inappropriate online content but may also include GPS tracking features.

 You can use free tracking apps like Find My Friends or invest in software that is made specifically for parents, like Net Nanny.
 Parental control apps can help you locate a teen that sneaks out of the house or let you make sure they’re safe if they aren’t home from school or work on time.

 If you are having issues with your teen sneaking out or participating in dangerous behaviors around your home, a home security system may be just what you need to keep your child safe.
-For help figuring out which security system might do the job, you can use the SafeWise security system finder tool.
-This tool allows you to browse and compare different home security system options side by side so that you can determine which system might be best for you and your home security needs.
+For help figuring out which security system might do the job, check out our Best Home Security Systems guide to compare different home security system options side by side and determine which system might be best for you and your home security needs.

 The SafeWise Team is here to help you keep your home and family safe.
 Whether you’re looking to pick a security system or identify and remove common risks in your home, we’re here to help you find the best products and well-researched answers.
 At SafeWise we combine our years of experience in home safety and security with user reviews and feedback to help take the guesswork out of living safe.
 Learn more